Askari Monument

 The monument was erected in honour of the King's African Rifles and the Carrier Corps.
 The main feature of the monument is "The Askari", a bronze sculpture of an African soldier.
 It was realised in the United Kingdom by British sculptor James Alexander Stevenson, who worked for Westminster's Morris Bronze Founders.
 Stevenson signed the statue with his pseudonym "Myrander".
 Before being sent to Dar es Salaam, the statue was exhibited at the Royal Academy, receiving critical praise.
 The soldier has a rifle with bayonet pointed towards the Dar es Salaam harbour.
 The statue stands on a stone pedestal.
 On the narrow sides of the pedestal are plaques with a dedication in Swahili (Arabic and Latin script) and English; on the wide sides of the pedestal are two pictorial plaques showing fighting African soldiers and the Carrier Corps.
-The English inscription includes "If you fight for your country even if you die your sons will remember your name".
+The English inscription includes "If you fight for your country even if you die your sons will remember your name", which is attributed to Rudyard Kipling.

 In the place where the Askari Monument is located, there used to be another statue, namely that of German explorer and army major Hermann Wissmann, governor of German East Africa in the late 19th century.
-This former statue, unveiled in 1911, represented Wissmann standing, one hand on his hip and one on his sword, looking towards the harbour; at his feet, an African soldier covering a dead lion with a German flag.
+The statue of the Wissmann Monument, unveiled in 1911, represented Wissmann standing, one hand on his hip and one on his sword, looking towards the harbour; at his feet, an African soldier covering a dead lion with a German flag.
 When the British entered Dar es Salaam in 1916, they removed this statue along with those of Karl Peters and Otto von Bismarck.